LeoLetellier/PyConfig/docs/index.md

 # 🐍 PyConfig - a Modern Configuration Stack for Python

-The present guide aims to introduce and test popular and modern workflow to build accessible, clear and reliable python projects.
+The present guide aims to introduce and test popular and modern workflows to build accessible, clear and reliable python projects.

 More than python code practice; mastering the python environment, code formatting, and documentation generation is a key step at multiple levels: